adamchalmers/blog/content/making-a-dns-client.md

 I really love Bitvec.
 It combines the usability and readability of `Vec<bool>` with the speed of using bit-twiddling tricks.
 It's the perfect example of Rust's no-compromises "ergonomics AND speed AND correctness" ideals.

 The library exposes types for BitArray, BitVec and BitSlice.
 They _mostly_ work the same, but I found two little [confusing issues](https://twitter.com/adam_chal/status/1487975794379005960) where they work differently.
 These were easily caught with unit tests, though, so I guess it's just a learning experience.
-The author hopes that after Rust ships more [const generics](constgenblog) features, they can release a Bitvec 2.0 where these types work the same.
+The author hopes that after Rust ships more [const generics][constgenblog] features, they can release a Bitvec 2.0 where these types work the same.

 ## Dig's weird output